fbpx

 As we mentioned before, neurodiversities tend to go together.
 If your child is dyslexic, it is likely they also have other differences.
 And even if they’re ‘only’ dyslexic, no two dyslexics are exactly the same.

-A great dyslexia tutor will see your child as a unique individual, regardless of the diagnosis.
+A great dyslexia tutor will see your child as a unique individual, regardless of whether they have a diagnosis or not.

 They will assess all aspects of your child’s strengths and weaknesses, so they don’t miss any other important differences your child has.

-And as they continue to work with your child, they’ll continue to adjust that approach over time.
+They’ll develop a customised approach to working with your child.
+And as they continue to work with your child, they’ll continue to adjust their program over time.

 So, for the best specialist tutors, a specific diagnosis is only one reference point.
 They do not need the diagnosis to get to know your child and start working with them.